 The clearances of the appliance and the flue pipes must be met individually, meaning the appliance cannot be installed closer to the combustible materials than the single or double wall pipe allows.
 For a safe way to reduce clearances refer to section"5.
-Reducing Wall and Ceiling Clearances Safely" of this manual.
+Reducing Wall and Ceiling Clearances Safely".